padogrid/bundle-hazelcast-5-playground-python/README.md

 2. Install the required Python packages

-The `requirements.txt` file contains the package versions used in the author's Python environment for running Playground.
-To avoid package version issues, installing this file is recommended.
+The `requirements.txt` file contains the package versions used in a test environment.
+We recommend installing this file to avoid package version conflict issues.

 ```bash
 cd_app playground